redwoodjs/redwood/docs/docs/schema-relations.md

 `yarn rw g sdl Book --force --no-tests`
 `yarn rw g sdl Shelf --force --no-tests`

-Now you have a schema, SDL, service that correctly represents your models and relationships.
+Now you have a schema, SDL and service that correctly represents your models and relationships.

 ### Self-Relation Tips